stacks-network/stacks-core/README.md

 ## Copyright and License

-The code and documentation copyright are attributed to blockstack.org for the year of 2020.
+The code and documentation copyright are attributed to stacks.co for the year of 2022.

 This code is released under [the GPL v3 license](https://www.gnu.org/licenses/quick-guide-gplv3.en.html), and the docs are released under [the Creative Commons license](https://creativecommons.org/).